02 Using the graphical user interface Aifeducation - Studio

 3.4.2 Using a Classifier

 In case you have trained a classifier or are using a classifier trained by other users, you can analyze the model’s performance or use the model to classify new texts.
-To do so, you have to select “Use” in the tab Classification.
+To do so, you have to select the Use tab in the tab Classifiers.

 Similar to the other functions of this app, you first have to select the classifier by providing the folder that contains the entire model.
 Please note that a classifier is made up of several files.
 Thus, Aifeducation Studio asks you to select the folder containing these files and not single files.
 After loading a classifier, a new box appears.

-In the first tab, Model Description, (Figure 21) you will find the documentation of the model.
+In the first tab, Description (Figure 25), you will find the documentation of the model.

-The third tab, Reliability, (Figure 23) provides you with information on the quality of the model.
-Here you find visualizations giving you insights into how the classifier is able to generate reliable results.
+The third tab, Reliability (Figure 27), provides you with the information on the model’s quality.
+Here you can find visualizations giving you insights into how the classifier is able to generate reliable results.
 In addition, measures from content analysis as well as machine learning allow you to analyze specific aspects of the model’s performance.

 These embeddings must be created with the same text embedding model that created the text embeddings for training.
 If not, an error will occur.
 See section 3.4.1 and 3.3.2 for more details.

 The next step is to provide the folder where you would like to save the predictions and to provide a file name.
-The default case is to store the predictions in an .rda file, allowing you to load the data directly into R for further analysis.
-However, you can additionally save the results in a .csv file, allowing you to export the predictions to other programs.
-The resulting data table may look like shown in Figure 25.
+The default case is to store the predictions in an .csv file.
+The resulting data table may look like shown in Figure 29.

 3.4.3 Documenting a Classifier

 To support developers in documenting their work, Aifeducation Studio provides an easy way to add a comprehensive description.
-You find this part of the app by clicking on “Document” in the tab Classification.
+You find this part of the app by clicking on Document tab in the tab Classifiers.
 First, you have to choose the classifier you would like to document.

 After choosing a model, a new box appears, allowing you to insert the necessary information.
 Via the tab Developers, you can provide the names and email addressees of all relevant contributors.